mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 The amount of actions to be taken is quite significant:

-- Define a CloudWatch event which would trigger every 5 minutes
+- Define a CloudWatch event which would fire every 5 minutes
-- Bind this event as trigger for your Lambda
+- Bind this event as another trigger for your Lambda
-- Inside the Lambdra, detect that current invocation is triggered by our CloudWatch event
+- Inside the Lambda, detect whether current invocation is triggered by our CloudWatch event
-- If so, short-circuit the execution and return immediately.
-Otherwise, run the normal workload
+- If so, short-circuit the execution and return immediately; otherwise, run the normal workload
 - (Bonus point) If you want to keep multiple instances alive, do some extra dancing with calling itself N times in parallel, provided by an extra permission to do so.

 Pursuing Reusability
 --------------------

-To simplify this for his reader, Jeremy was so kind to create
+To simplify this for his readers, Jeremy was so kind to

-- Create an NPM package which you can install and then call to a warmer function
+- Create an NPM package which you can install and then call from a function-to-be-warmed
 - Provide SAM and Serverless Framework templates to automate Cloud Watch integration

-Thanks Jeremy!

-Those are still two distict steps: writing the node (JS + NPM) and provisioning the cloud resources (YAML).
+Those are still two distinct steps: writing the node (JS + NPM) and provisioning the cloud resources (YAML + CLI).
 There are some drawbacks to that:

 - You need to change two parts, which don't look like each other
-- They have to work in sync, e.g. Cloud Watch even must provide the right payload for the handler
+- They have to work in sync, e.g. Cloud Watch event must provide the right payload for the handler
-- There's still some boilerplate
+- There's still some boilerplate for every new Lambda

 Pulumi Components
 -----------------